 Can I Escape By Car?

 If you have prior warning of a nuclear explosion, you may have time to leave the area by car.
 However, you should only consider this if you know you have plenty of time to drive to a safe place to shelter before the nuclear explosion.
 Bear in mind that many people will be trying to do the same thing, so the roads could be blocked.

 A car provides no protection from the radiation at all.
 You will receive a lethal dose of radiation from fallout if you are in a car when it arrives.
 You do not want to be stuck in your car away from shelter when the nuclear bomb explodes.
 The EMP effect of the nuclear bomb might also disable the car.

 The only way to survive a nuclear bomb is to get to a shelter as soon as possible.
 Do not plan to use a shelter that you have to travel to by car in case your car isn’t working.
 Instead, find suitable places to shelter near where you live and work.

 As with all disaster scenarios, prepping for a nuclear bomb should start with a plan.

-Identify locations where you would shelter if a nuclear bomb explodes.
-These should be places that are suitable for sheltering from a nuclear bomb; large buildings with either a basement, or rooms at the centre of the ground floor with no windows and away from external walls.
-If there are no large buildings like that where you live, even a house provides better protection than nothing – the lowest floor, away from windows is the safest place.
-Your nuclear fallout shelters should also be locations that you can get to very quickly, within no more than a few minutes walk (and a minute or two run) from home, work or any other places you spend a lot of time.
-Make sure you know the routes to the buildings, and practice the routes with your bug out bag so you know you can get to your shelter quickly.
+Your nuclear fallout shelters should be locations that you can get to very quickly.
+They should be no more than a couple of minutes walk (or a very short run!) from home, work or other places you spend time.
+Make sure you know the routes to the buildings.
+Practice the routes with your bug out bag so you know you can get to your shelter quickly.